Interpretation Seminar 1

 Learning outcomes of the course unit

 Instructing students to read carefully, make reading a need in life, that is, to demonstrate its sense.
-Considering the study focus, training in reading drama.
-A drama is not the summation of all repartee and stage knowledge.
-To read them is to decipher their structure.
+Considering the study focus, it is a training to read dramatic texts.
+Drama is not the summation of all lines and stage knowledge.
+To read a dramatic text is to decipher its structure.
 The interpretation course teaches this specific type of reading.
-As well, it shows how the structure of a drama (today more often, post-drama) text in the history of theatre has changed.
+It also shows how the structure of a dramatic text (today more often, post-dramatic) changed throughout the history of theatre.

 Mode of study

 In the first year of the two-year course, Shakespeare is the subject of study.
 His position and significance reflects back to the beginning of drama culture and forward to modern drama.
-In the second year the students encounter plays in which the theater, theatricality, plays are topics.
-(Euripides, Calderon, Pirandello, Schnitzler, etc.).
+In the second year the students encounter with modern and contemporary anglophone plays.
+Special focus is given to play and theatricality as a theme.